neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 The property `box-sizing` changes the way how the `width` and `height` of an element is calculated.
 The default value is `content-box`.
-The values of `width` and `height` set the size of the content box; padding, border-with and margin are then added on top.
-This can lead to unintended effects where an element becomes larger than originally planned and overflows the screen.
-To avoid this, the `box-sizing` of all elements is often set to `border-box`.
+The values of `width` and `height` set the size of the content box.
+With the value `border-box`, the size of the border box is set instead.

 ```css
 * {